idootop/ts-bitcoin/README.md

-# ts-bitcoin
+# TS-BitCoin

-A simple Typescript implementation of BitCoin v0.1.5 ALPHA.
+A simple Typescript implementation of BitCoin v0.1.5 ALPHA (the first commit of https://github.com/bitcoin/bitcoin project).
 For learning purposes only.